jgmelber/mlir-aie/AIERouting.md

 }
 ```

-The shimmux always connects to a switchbox to its north, located within the same tile.
-The shimmux connects the Shim DMA channels to specific stream channels: i.e. exiting the array (write), streams 2 and 3 from the switchbox connect to Shim DMA channels, but entering the array (read), streams 3 and 7 to the switchbox connect from Shim DMA channels.
-The shimmux is then connected to the switchbox to route the streams to/from the array as shown above.
+The shim_mux always connects to a switchbox to its north, located within the same tile.
+The shim_mux connects the Shim DMA channels to specific stream channels: i.e. exiting the array (write), streams 2 and 3 from the switchbox connect to Shim DMA channels, but entering the array (read), streams 3 and 7 to the switchbox connect from Shim DMA channels.
+The shim_mux is then connected to the switchbox to route the streams to/from the array as shown above.

-It is important to note how the shimmux is modeled in MLIR compared to libXAIEV1.
-While the shimmux is modeled in MLIR matching the convention of a switchbox, due to the fact that it exists in the same tile as the switchbox, the channel directions are inverted (North to South) when lowered to libXAIEV1.
+It is important to note how the shim_mux is modeled in MLIR compared to libXAIEV1.
+While the shim_mux is modeled in MLIR matching the convention of a switchbox, due to the fact that it exists in the same tile as the switchbox, the channel directions are inverted (North to South) when lowered to libXAIEV1.

 ## AIE Flows